Jade Jones (taekwondo): 2013–2016

-At the 2015 Swiss Open, Jones won a golden-point to seal a 109 victory against Nikita Glasnovic in the -57 kg final after she had earlier trailed 08.
-Jones was caught up in controversy at the 2015 World Championships in Russia.
-She was defeated 9–10 by Kimia Alizadeh at the quarter-finals stage of the tournament, however the result was controversial as the electronic scoring system crashed during the bout.
-With the scores level at 99, Jones landed with a shot to the chest and Alizadeh scored on the counter.
-When the scoreboard reset, Jones score had not been added and she was eliminated from the competition.
-The following month she competed at the European Games in Baku, where she triumphed 129 over Zaninovic to secure gold.
+At the 2015 Swiss Open, Jones won a golden-point to seal a 109 victory against Sweden's Nikita Glasnovic in the 57 kg final after she had earlier trailed 0–8.
+She was caught up in controversy at the 2015 World Championships in Russia.
+She was defeated 9–10 by Iranian Kimia Alizadeh at the quarter-finals stage of the event.
+During their bout, the electronic scoring system crashed when the scores were level at 9–9.
+At that moment, Jones landed with a shot to the chest and Alizadeh scored on the counter.
+When the scoreboard reset, Alizadeh's strike had been counted but Jones score had not and she was eliminated from the competition.
+The following month, she competed at the European Games in Baku, where she triumphed 12–9 over Zaninovic to secure gold.
 In August, Jones won silver at the first leg of the World Grand Prix series in Moscow, after a defeat against Alizadeh, but the following month she was victorious at the next round of the series in Samsun.
-There, she claimed a 63 victory against Huang Yun-wen to clinch gold.
-Jones then won another gold at the next round in Manchester, triumphing 144 against Eva Calvo Gomez in the final.
+There, she claimed a 6–3 victory against Huang Yun-wen to clinch gold.
+Jones then won another gold at the next round in Manchester, triumphing 14–4 against Eva Calvo Gomez in the final.
 She finished the World Grand Prix series with a bronze medal in Mexico City.

 Jones won gold at the 2016 German Open in April after opponent Ivett Gonda withdrew from the final with injury.
 The competition marked Jones own return from a knee injury which had caused her to miss several events.
-In May, she became European champion for the first time, after claiming an 115 victory over Glasnovic in Montreux.
+In May, she became a European champion for the first time, after claiming an 11–5 victory over Glasnovic in Montreux.

 At the 2016 Summer Olympics in Rio de Janeiro, Jones won her second Olympic gold medal in the 57 kg division.
 She progressed to the final with victories over Naima Bakkal, Raheleh Asemani and Glasnovic, before overcoming Eva Calvo Gomez 16–7 in the final, to defend the title she had won four years previously.
+Afterwards, Jones described how the pressure of being defending champion had left her emotional before her semi-final, saying: "I obviously knew I'd feel some pressure as the reigning Olympic champion but I didn't realise how much it would be."
 In December, Jones won gold again, this time at the World Grand Prix in Baku.
-She whitewashed Hedaya Malak 70 in the final.
+She defeated Egypt's Hedaya Malak 7–0 in the final.